Local government in Wales: Principal councils

 Like councils throughout the UK, Welsh councils are composed of elected councillors and local government elections normally take place every four years.
-The Wales Act 2017 prevents local government elections from taking place in the same year as elections to the Senedd, meaning the May 2021 local elections to were postponed to May 2022.
+The Wales Act 2017 prevents local government elections from taking place in the same year as elections to the Senedd, meaning the May 2021 local elections were postponed to May 2022.
 There are currently 22 principal areas (styled as a county or a county borough) in Wales, with the current configuration established in the Local Government (Wales) Act 1994, enacted on 1 April 1996, while the framework was established earlier in the Local Government Act 1972.
 Like community councils, they are composed of councillors.

 Councils are required by law to hold annual general meetings, including after their election.
 In this meeting the council's chair or presiding member would be elected.
 Some councils also elect an individual to perform civic and ceremonial duties, usually known as a mayor and deputy mayor, with some styled as lord mayor.

 Council decisions may be taken by the entire council, some legally defined committees (e.g. scrutiny, audit, licensing, planning and governance committees), or by the council's executive, largely made up of a majority of councillors.
-All principal councils in Wales have an executive leader and cabinet, although directly-elected mayor model can be adopted by a council if there is public support through a referendum.
+All principal councils in Wales have an executive leader and cabinet, although directly elected mayor model can be adopted by a council if there is public support through a referendum.
 Some decisions are required by law to be voted on by the entire council, such as the council budget and the amount of council tax.
 Most committees must be "politically balanced", proportionally representative of the council's political make up.
 Councils in Wales cannot operate a "committee system" as done in England.

 All principal councils have to prepare and agree on a council constitution by law.
 It would also have to be kept up to date, published electronically, and revised when amended.